George W. Comstock: Tuberculosis treatment research

 In 1957, he led research in Bethel, Alaska, estimating the high burden of tuberculosis and demonstrating the drug isoniazid's effectiveness in preventing the disease.

 Community-based research

 In 1962, Comstock founded the Johns Hopkins Training Center for Public Health Research and Prevention in Hagerstown, Maryland.
-During this time, together with Abraham Lilienfeld, he came up with the pioneering idea of using biologic samples in cohort studies.
+With Abraham Lilienfeld, he came up with the pioneering idea of using biologic samples in cohort studies.
 For the next 42 years, Comstock oversaw community-based research studies on numerous diseases including cancer and heart disease, including the Cardiovascular Health Study (CHS), the Campaign Against Cancer and Stroke (CLUE I), the Campaign Against Cancer and Heart Disease (CLUE II), and the Atherosclerosis Risk in Communities (ARIC) study.
-He also may have conducted, the first case-cohort study reported in the literature, four decades ago, dealing with the relationships of maternal smoking to risks of neonatal and post-neonatal death.

 American Journal of Epidemiology

 Comstock also served as editor-in-chief of the American Journal of Epidemiology (AJE) from 1979 to 1988.
 He was subsequently the editor-in-chief, emeritus, from 1991 to 2007.
 Volume 167, issue 7 of AJE was dedicated entirely to Comstock following his death.